Valleuse: Origins

-The word is peculiar to the Pays de Caux but the feature is not, though it shows itself particularly well here.
+The word is peculiar to the Pays de Caux but the feature is not, though it shows itself particularly well there.
 The valleys developed while the water table was much higher in the chalk than it now is so that a stream flowed in each of these truncated valleys.
 It is likely that most of the formation of the valleys in the plateau occurred during cold periods.

 This region was never covered by an ice cap but it has been only about 230 kilometres from one.
 In those circumstances, the conditions will have been tundra, sometimes verging on periglacial.
 When the frozen ground thawed in the spring, the surface soil was very wet because the melted snow and ground water could not sink into the permafrost.
 Any appreciable slope on the surface will have induced slumping and erosion but we have a plateau so the slopes were not originally great.